In a beautiful Heritage Minute about the famed Inuit artist Kenojuak Ashevak, she describes art as “transferring the real to the unreal.”

 In Cape Dorset Kenojuak was part of a group of artists who participated in the first printmaking workshops started by Canadian artist James Houston.
 He came to Baffin Island after World War II and realized there were many talented artists in the Inuit community and a market for Inuit art in the south.

 Kenojuak went on to become one of Canada’s foremost Inuit printmakers.
 Her work is featured on Canadian coins and stamps and has been included in art shows around the world.
 She has earned honorary university degrees and was a Companion of the Order of Canada and won the Governor General’s Award.
 In an interview she gave after winning that award she provided insight into her artistic process describing how she just puts her pencil down on the paper and begins to draw and her work emerges from what she is thinking and feeling.

-You can see a beautiful film about Kenojuak and her family when she was only 35 years old on the National Film Board website and you can see her beautiful work at the Winnipeg Art Gallery in the Our Land exhibit.
+You can see a marvelous film about Kenojuak and her family when she was only 35 years old on the National Film Board website.

 Note: Photos of artwork in this post were taken at the Winnipeg Art Gallery during their exhibit Our Land in 2016 and 2017